 “What?” he asks.
 “Why?”

-He subtly narrows his eyes at me for a brief second but I catch it and I’m certain he suspects something is amiss.
+He subtly narrows his eyes at me for a brief second.

 I look at him, not moving.
 I clench and unclench my fists and steady my breathing.
 His hand is still stretched out as he stares at me.
 “Ada.”

 I slowly untie the flute from where it dangles from a small rope attached to my skirt.
 I hold it out towards him.
-He looks from me to the flute and then comes to collect it.
+He looks from me to the flute, then back to me again, then comes forward to collect it.
 The instant his fingers close around the instrument, his entire body shudders and he lets out a strangled gasp.
 He falls to the floor in a shuddering heap, a cold he cannot explain taking over his body.

 “I’m sorry, Kunle.”
-I lift the flute to my lips.
+I pick the flute from his hand, and lift it to my lips.

-A cold more powerful and horrifying than any I could have imagined immobilizes me completely.
-All I can feel is that infinitely piercing frost that coats my very soul.
+All I can feel is this infinitely piercing frost that coats my very soul.
 I can still see Adanma as I lie violently shivering on the floor.
-Her eyes have become as they were on that evening; the evening I had first become aware of the terrible power of that infernal instrument.
+Her eyes have become as they were on that evening.

 Her pupils and irises are gone, leaving only the whites of her eyes.